Read Psalm 71

 Charles Spurgeon, English preacher, 1834–1892

 Even as he ages and even if the Lord does not appear, the author will continue to speak about the wonders of God.
-He pledges here to tell about God’s faithfulness and righteousness.
+He pledges here to speak of God’s faithfulness and righteousness.
 He will speak about God’s saving power and His mighty deeds.
 Even if the trials continue, he will praise the Lord.

 Maybe our strength fails, our memory lapses, but God’s doesn’t.